ideaspaper/fnless/README.md

 ### `deleteInstrumentFile`

-Delete instrument file that was created by `testProcess` method.
+Delete instrument file that was created by `.testProcess` method.
 This method should be called after all testing has been completed.

 _**Parameters**_